Asa Hutchinson 2024 presidential campaign: Foreign policy

 At a town-hall event in Exeter, New Hampshire on October 10, Hutchinson has proposed repealing any and all tariffs introduced during the Trump administration, and has denounced a protectionist economy.
 Hutchinson also announced that he is steadfast in his loyalty to Israel and denounced Republicans supporting a non-interventionist stance to the 2023 Israeli invasion of the Gaza Strip.
 Hutchinson previously signed into law a bill that outlawed boycotting Israel in Arkansas.

-Hutchinson also stated that if elected he would continue the United States' support to Ukraine in their defense against Russia's invasion, stating that it would be a "mistake" to reduce funding and support.
+Hutchinson also stated that if elected he would continue the United States' support to Ukraine in the Russo-Ukrainian war, stating that it would be a "mistake" to reduce funding and support.

 Hutchinson argued in favor of increasing federal spending for the United States Navy as a deterrent to the People's Republic of China and its hostility to the Republic of China.
 He also argued for "decoupling" of key industries from the Chinese economy, namely the reshoring of manufacturing capabilities.
 He also called for increased Indo-Pacific cooperation.
 However, as governor, Hutchinson facilitated $1.4 billion in deals with Chinese businesses for expansion in Arkansas while also giving many Chinese companies tax breaks, with some of the companies having connections with his son, Asa Hutchinson III.